Erich Tauber is co-founder and has been CEO of Themis since its inception in 2009.

 He has been working in the pharmaceutical and biotechnology industry since 2000 and has served in various roles with increasing responsibilities at AstraZeneca, Baxter, Intercell and Nycomed.
 In particular, he was responsible for the development and commercialization of Ixario, the first Japanese Encephalitis vaccine.
 He is a renowned expert in the field of vaccine and product development and a frequent author of scientific publications and speaker at corporate conventions.

-He received academic training at the University of Vienna, University of Southampton, WU Executive Academy Vienna, and received his habilitation for Clinical Pharmacology at the Medical University of Vienna.
+He received his medical training at the University of Vienna and holds an MD for Clinical Pharmacology from the Medical University of Vienna.
 Before joining the industry, he was a pediatric research fellow at the Vienna University Children’s Hospital and the Southampton Children’s Hospital, UK.